posit-dev/positron/extensions/positron-python/.github/test_plan.md

         1. In one of the numerical columns input a number 1 - 9 to filter to just that column
     1. Open the myList variable in the explorer
-    1. Make sure that you can scroll all the way to the end of the entries
+    1. Make sure that you can scroll all the way to the end of the entries [ ] Verify notebook outputs
+    1. Open the src/test/datascience/manualTestFiles/manualTestFile.py in VSCode.
+    1. Run all of the cells in the file.
+    1. Interactive Window should open
+    1. Export the cells in the interactive window and open the notebook editor
+    1. Run all the cells in the notebook editor and verify the same outputs appear as in the interactive window
+- [ ] Verify Notebook Editor Intellisense
+    1. Open the src/test/datascience/manualTestFiles/manualTestFile.py in VSCode.
+    1. Run all of the cells in the file.
+    1. Interactive Window should open
+    1. Export the cells in the interactive window and open the notebook editor
+    1. Hover over each cell in the notebook editor and verify you get hover intellisense
+    1. Add a new cell in between cells
+    1. Add `import sys` and `sys.executable` to the cell
+    1. Move the cell around and verify intellisense hover still works on the `import sys`
+    1. Delete and readd the cell and verify intellisense hover still works.
+- [ ] Verify Notebook Keyboard Shortcuts
+    1. Using the notebook generated from the manualTestFile.py, do the following
+    1. Select a cell by clicking on it
+    1. Move selection up and down with j,k and arrow keys.
+    1. Focus a cell by double clicking on it or hitting the enter key when selected
+    1. Move selection through the code with the arrow keys.
+    1. Verify selection travels between focused cells
+    1. Hit escape when a cell has focus and verify it becomes selected instead of focused
+    1. Hit `y` on a markdown cell when not focused and see that it becomes a code cell
+    1. Hit `m` on a code cell when not focused and see that it becomes a markdown cell
+    1. Hit `l` on a code cell and verify line numbers appear
+    1. Hit `o` on a code cell with output and verify that outputs disappear
+    1. Hit `d` + `d` and verify a cell is deleted.
+    1. Hit `z` and verify a deleted cell reappears
+    1. Hit `a` and verify the selected cell moves up
+    1. Hit `b` and verify the selected cell moves down
+    1. Hit `shift+enter` and verify a cell runs and selection moves to the next cell
+    1. Hit `alt+enter` and verify a cell runs and a new cell is added below
+    1. Hit `ctrl+enter` and verify a cell runs and selection does not change
+- [ ] Verify debugging
+    1. Open the file src/test/datascience/manualTestFiles/manualTestFile.py in VSCode
+    1. On the first cell click `Run Below`
+    1. Interactive Window should open, show connection information, and execute cells
+    1. Go back to the first cell and click `Debug Cell`
+    1. Debugger should start and have an ip indicator on the first line of the cell
+    1. Step through the debugger.
+    1. Verify the variables tab of the debugger shows variables.
+    1. Verify the variables explorer window shows output not available while debugging
+    1. When you get to the end of the cell, the debugger should stop
+    1. Output from the cell should show up in the Interactive Window (sometimes you have to finish debugging the cell first)

 #### P1 Test Scenarios
 - [ ] Connect to a `remote` server